How to Kill Grass Without Chemicals

 The next step is to water it all down and keep adding water to it during the duration.
 The water will keep the newspaper in place to block out the sun.
-It makes the newspaper heavier which smashes the living grass down quite a bit in combination with the wood.
-Everything together acts like a weed would depriving it of light and squeezing it out.
+It makes the newspaper heavier, which smashes the living grass down quite a bit in combination with the wood.
+Everything together acts like a weed would, depriving the grass of light and squeezing it out.

 As you can imagine, this method doesn't provide rapid results.
 Since my grass was so tall, it ended up taking three weeks for it to die enough that I could turn the soil without turning living grass into it.
 The shorter the grass is when this process is started, the faster it dies and the wait time decreases.
 The grass was less than 1/2 inches tall in another area that I treated, and it was ready within a week.

 The End Result

 We had just finished turning the soil for the first time after using this method of killing grass without chemicals which meant it was safe for any animal to visit.
 I decided to allow our baby chickens to scratch in the dirt for a while so they could enjoy all of the insects and worms that appeared when we turned the dirt over.

 Being able to allow animals and humans to enjoy the benefits of clean dirt without the threat of becoming ill from chemicals is my favorite thing about this method of killing grass.
 I don't have to think twice about touching it bare handed while I'm planting it and I don't have to worry about chemical residue getting into anything else on my property.
 Including my chickens.